Author: Ahsan Qureshi

 FAQ

-How fast will I see CPA improvements?
+How fast will I see results after applying negatives and hour bids?

 Sources